Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Security of child filtering

 We now evaluate the security that child filtering provides.
 The difficulty of generating particular concepts might differ between T2I models, e.g., depending on the training datasets and algorithms.
 Thus, to isolate the impact of filtering on security we measure the relative change in difficulty between unfiltered and filtered models.

-We train T2I models from scratch using the Stable Diffusion architecture~\cite{sd14model}, which we select for its SoTA capabilities~\cite{rombach2022high} and popularity with AIG-CSAM adversaries~\cite{iwf2023,thiel2023generative}.
-Stable Diffusion was trained on LAION-5B~\cite{schuhmann2022laion}, a billion-scale dataset, using hundreds of GPUs for tens of thousands of GPU hours~\cite{mosaicml2023,sd14model}.
+We train T2I models from scratch using the Stable Diffusion architecture (SD) 1.x~\cite{rombach2022high}, which we select for its popularity with AIG-CSAM adversaries~\cite{thiel2023generative,hawkins2025deepfakes}.
+Since filtering operates at the dataset level, we expect it to have a similar impact on other architectures like SD 2.x, which uses a higher image resolution and a different text encoder, and SD 3, which is powered by diffusion transformers instead of U-Net~\cite{esser2024scaling}.

+Stable Diffusion 1.x were trained on LAION-5B~\cite{schuhmann2022laion}, a billion-scale dataset, using hundreds of GPUs for tens of thousands of GPU hours~\cite{sd14model}.
 Training models at this scale is infeasible for us due to computational limitations.
 However, evaluating security only requires that models generate recognizable images of children.
 Thus, we scale down training requirements under the constraint that the model should still have good generation capabilities, particularly on children, as described in Appendix~\ref{appendix:model_training}.

 \parabf{Dataset selection.} A natural candidate for downscaling would be LAION-2B-en~\cite{schuhmann2021laion}, a dataset commonly used to train T2I models.
 But its noisy captions and distribution diversity may hinder model convergence when the model is trained on a small subset.
 Instead, we select two other English-captioned datasets to train T2I models from scratch.